 Patershol is also where you’ll find Ghent’s old almshouse, the House of Alijn (“Huis van Alijn”).
 This is now a museum where you can explore the day-to-day life of the 20th century, in what would have been a hospice for the sick and elderly people in Ghent.

 There’s a delightful little courtyard here and a traditional working-class pub.
 The museum is open for a small fee every day except Wednesday.
-This lovely little piece of history is often overlooked but it’s really one of the most interesting attractions in Ghent, Belgium.
+This lovely little piece of history is often overlooked but it’s really one of the most interesting Ghent attractions.

 6. Visit the Vrijdagmarkt